kmkr/splendid-nudibranch/content.md

 Location		Anilao, The Philippines
 Latin			Pearsonothuria graeffei
 Tags			sea-cucumber 2014
 Description		The sea cucumbers are scavengers, crawling mostly around the sea floor.
-Not always though - they gametes float around in the water column and a vertical positioning is thought to increase the chance of successful reproduction for both male and female.
+Not always though - since their gametes float around in the water column a vertical positioning is thought to increase the chance of successful reproduction for both male and female.

 DSC04244.jpg